Frequent Gulf Shores Visitor

 Rewind back to six months ago and we were walking on the beaches of Gulf Shores, Alabama during its prime off-season.
 Think of this as a Christmas in July post!
-We visited Alabama’s gulf coast the week of Christmas and enjoyed all the fun of a tourist, except without the crowds of tourist.
+We visited Alabama’s gulf coast the week of Christmas and enjoyed all the fun of a tourist, except without the crowds of tourists.
 December and January are pretty deserted in this part of the States.
 It’s the months that the locals can finally come out of hiding and live a normal life without all the hustle and bustle of spring and summer breaks.
 It’s also when visitors can get some great deals and discounts on travel and accommodations!

 When is the best time to visit Gulf Shores?

 Well, in my humble opinion: offseason.
-Which is usually November-February, keeping in mind that the holidays during those months (Thanksgiving & Christmas) still experience some peak travel so prices do usually increase.
+This is usually November-February, keeping in mind that the holidays during those months (Thanksgiving & Christmas) still experience some peak travel so prices do usually increase.
 We normally stay the days/week following Christmas.
 Depending on the year, it might be too cold to swim.
 Last year it was chilly but in prior years I’ve experienced weather in the 70s and even 80-degree range at the end of December.

 If you prefer to visit while it’s warmer, then visiting in the Fall is ideal.
 If you have kids, a Fall break is usually ideal for vacationing without taking kids out of school.
 While prices aren’t as cheap as the winter, they are more discounted than Spring or Summer.

 If you travel during the Spring or Summer, expect that it will be more crowded.
 And keep in mind that during the Spring break, LSU and Alabama college students frequent the gulf coasts.
 While Gulf Shores has done a decent job trying to limit, and even ban, the college partying during Spring break, it is still one of the busiest seasons.